WURFL InFuze Module for C# : User Guide

 Getting Started

-In the next sections we'll see a sample Console Application as well as an ASP.NET Web based application , using device detection and accessing WURFL static and virtual capabilities.
+In the next sections we'll see a sample Console Application, using device detection and accessing WURFL static and virtual capabilities.

 Console Application Usage